Phase 1 Strategic Synthesis · Near & Dear · 2026

 Patient

-Select a persona to see the play
+Select a persona on the left

 Here’s how we take it.